threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 - [info about certified nodes](certified_node)
 - [info about cloudunits](cloudunits)

 ## Remarks

-- Above described Farming rewards are for TFGrid version 3.0 and will only apply for 3Nodes as registered [in TFChain](tfchain).
+- Above described Farming rewards are for TFGrid version 3.0 and will only apply for 3Nodes as registered in TF Chain.
 - Above specifications will only be final once [Wisdom Council](wisdom_council) approves and TFGrid 3.x is on mainnet.
-- Today allmost all 3Nodes registered use [farming model 2](farming_reward2).
+- Today almost all 3Nodes registered use [Farming Model 2](farming_reward2).
 - More information about the upgrade see: [upgrade from farming 2 to farming 3](farming_upgrade_2_3)

-!!!include:farming_toc

 !!!def alias:farming_reward,farming_reward,farming_reward3,farming_reward